makraiz/makraiz/README.md

 - 💻 I've built full-stack automation & data wiping software/hardware solutions for local e-waste recyclers.
 - 💞️ I’m looking to collaborate on game development, with a particular interest in procedural generation.
 - ⚙️ I'm open to new employment opportunities.
 I'm only interested in remote positions involving Rust.
-- 📫 How to reach me: e-mail makdaddy13@protonmail.com

 <!---
 makraiz/makraiz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.